What are the safest and cleanest sources of energy?

 The figures presented in this research that I rely on do not include any health impacts from radiation exposure from the mining of metals and minerals used in supply chains.

-While we might think that this would only have an impact on nuclear energy, analyses suggest that the carcinogenic toxicity of other sources – including solar, wind, hydropower, coal and gas are all significantly higher across their supply chains.13
+While we might think that this would only have an impact on nuclear energy, analyses suggest that the carcinogenic toxicity of other sources — including solar, wind, hydropower, coal, and gas are all significantly higher across their supply chains.13

 However, the inclusion of these figures would not change the relative results, overall.
 Fossil fuels — coal, in particular — have a higher carcinogenic toxicity than both nuclear and renewables.
 Hence the relative difference between them would actually increase, rather than decrease.
 The key insight would still be the same: fossil fuels are much worse for human health, and both nuclear and modern renewables are similarly safe alternatives.

-However, estimates of the health burden of rare minerals in energy supply chains is still an important gap to fill, so that we can learn about their impact and ultimately reduce these risks moving forward.
+However, estimates of the health burden of rare minerals in energy supply chains are still an important gap to fill, so that we can learn about their impact and ultimately reduce these risks moving forward.

 Update